CADAIR-Lab/.github/profile/README.md

 # Research Directions
 Below is a domain list to explore, it will be expanded as we go along:
-* Iterative data collection approach suitable for the african context
+* Iterative data collection approach suitable for the African context
 * Data-Centric AI
 * Tokenization and vocabulary representations in Transformers
-* [Zero]Few-shot [Multilingual] Transfer
+* [Zero] Few-shot [Multilingual] Transfer
 * Efficient training mechanisms
 * Distillation and Pruning
 * Model Quantization